roshitgit/Learnings/MVCLearnings/UsingAutoFacInMVC/UsingAutofacInMVC5-VS2013/readme.txt

-*** follow these steps to use autofac with MVC 5 and Web API in tandem. that is to use with controllers and apicontrollers.
+*** follow these steps to use autofac with MVC 5 and Web API in tandem.
+*** that is to use with controllers and apicontrollers.
+*** follow these steps if u are using VS 2013, Web API 2.0 and MVC 5 template ( that comes with VS 2013)

 A. Install these nuget packages
    Install-Package Autofac.Mvc5